IgniteUI/help-topics/topics/01_General-and-Getting-Started/~Getting_Started.md

 ## <a id="page_designer"></a>Add an igGrid using Page Designer

 The Ignite UI Page Designer gives you a complete designer experience to configure any Ignite UI control by only using the mouse.
-To add `igGrid` to a page design area (on the left) in the toolbox on the right find "List & Pickers" sectoin and drag and drop the Grid control.
+To add `igGrid` to a page design area (on the left) in the toolbox (on the right) find "List & Pickers" section and drag and drop the Grid control.
 Then use the Property Editor to configure the grid.
 When ready just copy the resulting generated page.

 # <a id="custom_download"></a>Get just what you need

-The Ignite UI [Custom Download Page](https://www.igniteui.com/download) gives you the option to choose only the Ignite UI controls and features you use in your project and download optimized (minified and combined) JavaScript and CSS files.
+The Ignite UI [Custom Download Page](https://www.igniteui.com/download) gives you the option to choose only the Ignite UI controls and features you use in your project and download optimized (minified and combined) JavaScript and CSS files for maximum page load performance.

 # <a id="cdn"></a>Using CDN Links